kamranahmedse/developer-roadmap/src/data/roadmaps/ai-engineer/content/indexing-embeddings@5TQnO9B4_LTHwqjI7iHB1.md

 # Indexing Embeddings

-Indexing embeddings for vector search involves organizing dense vector representations of data (like text or images) into a searchable structure that allows efficient retrieval based on similarity.
-In vector search, embeddings are indexed using techniques like clustering or tree-based methods, enabling fast, approximate nearest neighbor (ANN) searches.
-This allows systems to quickly find and retrieve items that are semantically similar to a query, even in large datasets.
+Embeddings are stored in a vector database by first converting data, such as text, images, or audio, into high-dimensional vectors using machine learning models.
+These vectors, also called embeddings, capture the semantic relationships and patterns within the data.
+Once generated, each embedding is indexed in the vector database along with its associated metadata, such as the original data (e.g., text or image) or an identifier.
+The vector database then organizes these embeddings to support efficient similarity searches, typically using techniques like approximate nearest neighbor (ANN) search.

 Learn more from the following resources: